 Google Analytics is Slow

-Despite it's strengths, Google Analytics can sometimes be slow.
-It's not uncommon to hear users complain that it's working more slowly than they would like.
-These complaints fall under two categories: the interface itself is not very responsive, or the data is not updating fast enough.
+Despite its strengths, Google Analytics can sometimes be slow.
+It’s not uncommon to hear users complain that Google Analytics is loading more slowly than they would like.
+These complaints fall under two categories: the interface itself is not responding quickly, or the data is not updating fast enough.

 Report Updates

-It's important to point out that Google Analytics is not real-time.
-Officially, it can lag by 24 hours.
-From our observations, updates to most metrics tend to come much more frequently than that--something like every hour or two.
-But a few metrics, like unique visitors, sometimes seem to be on a less frequent schedule.
+Officially, Google Analytics processes data every few hours but it can lag by 24-48 hours.
+From our observations, updates tend to come every hour or two.
+But a few metrics, like unique users, are sometimes updated less frequently.

 There is no official word from Google on how frequently they update or plan to update data.
-There is no way of increasing the frequency that your reports update.
-You can test whether your code is implemented correctly, but that's the limit.
-Google Analytics updates have become more frequent since it was first released, indicating that they are trying to come closer to real-time reports.
+You can increasing the frequency that your reports update by signing up Google Analytics Premium ($150K/year and up).
+The good news is that Google Analytics updates have become more frequent since it was first released, and the platform is significantly more stable with each passing year.

 Slow Interface